NOAA/National Weather Service's Warning Decision Training BranchUnited States Department of Commerce

 Course Description

-The Warning Operations Course (WOC) Flash Flood Track is a course that consists of approximately 8 hours of training material (up to 15 hours with optional material) on topics that are relevant to flash flood warning decision-making.
-The Flash Flood Track consists of:
+The Warning Operations Course (WOC) Flash Flood Track is a course that consists of approximately 17 hours of training material (5 hours of which are optional) on topics that are relevant to flash flood warning decision-making.
+The Flash Flood Track consists of 40 on-line lessons (8 of which are optional).
+Topics covered by the online lessons include conceptual models of flash flood events, how to use a variety of flash flood tools, and best practices related to flash flood warning decision making.

 The course is designed to allow every NWS Forecaster (Meteorologist and Hydrologist) to participate independently and at their own pace throughout the fiscal year.
 Assistance from an on-site facilitator (SOO, DOH, or locally appointed training officer) is recommended, especially during the WES simulations.